 Keto diets are diets that have natural sugar, less saturated fat, may help lower cholesterol levels, and may contain natural oils like olive oil - cold-pressed.

 Once your body enters this metabolic state, it becomes super easy for your body to burn fat for energy.

-Paleo diets and Keto diets are designed to be high-protein diets because protein serves as one of the most effective nutrients to aid weight loss.
+Paleo diets and Keto diets are designed to be high-protein diets because protein serves as one of the most effective nutrients to aid healthy weight.
 Protein in a keto diet burns more calories, keeps you fuller, and helps build lean muscles.

 A regular high-protein diet contains a macronutrient ratio: 60-65% fat, 30% protein, 5-10% carb.
-It allows you to eat more protein with fat loss and while this approach may not immediately induce ketosis, it generally results in weight loss like most healthy weight loss diets.
+It allows you to eat more protein with fat loss and while this approach may not immediately induce ketosis, it generally results in maintaining healthy appetite like most healthy weight diets.
 According to study.com protein synthesis is the process by which proteins are formed in biological cells.
 Proteins carry out all the important functions of a cell, such as transport, structural support, chemical reactions, cell communication, and protection from harmful bacteria and viruses.
 Every protein molecule is made up of amino acids.

 Papaya leaves, just like the fruit, are rich in enzymes, aid digestion, and relieve digestive disorders including bloating which makes papaya keto.
 Furthermore, the robust alkaloid compounds in papaya leaf work effectively aid metabolism, help strengthen the lining of the stomach, and promote hair growth.

 Papaya leaves also contain high amounts of vitamins A, B, C, E, and K and minerals like magnesium, sodium magnesium, calcium, and iron.